DTJF/libpruio/src/doc/_5_memory.md

   libpruio, containing the data arrays PruIo::Init and PruIo::Conf.

 - PruIo::DRam : A memory block of 2 x 8 kB, allocated by the kernel
-  driver uio_pruss.
+  driver uio_pruss and mapped to the PRUSS DRam.

-- PruIo::ERam : A memory block variable size (up to 8 MB), allocated by the kernel driver uio_pruss.
+- PruIo::ERam : A memory block of variable size (up to 8 MB), allocated by the kernel driver uio_pruss.

-These blocks are available after the constructor PruIo::PruIo() call and get destroyed in the destructor PruIo::~PruIo().
+These blocks are available after the constructor call PruIo::PruIo() and get destroyed in the destructor PruIo::~PruIo().
+The constructor reads the initial configuration of the CPU subsystems and stores the values in PruIo::Init.
+Those values are used to restore the subsystems in the destructor.
+PruIo::Conf contains the current configurations, adapted by the user code.

 # DInit {#SecDInit}